 - Determine a starting wall.
 When possible, always begin the layout from the straightest wall, which usually tends to be an outside wall.
 Measure out from this wall at each end the width of one board (including the tongue) and then add an additional 3/4″ for expansion.
 At these measured locations, mark a chalk line parallel to the starting wall.
 The chalk line is the starting line for the placement of the first row of the floor.

-- Face Nail 1st Row: Install the first board along the chalk line, making sure that the tongue side of the board is facing away from the starting wall (i.e. tongue side is facing you).
+- Face nail the first row.
+Install the first board along the chalk line, making sure that the tongue side of the board is facing away from the starting wall (i.e. tongue side is facing you).
 Drill holes through the face of the board at 6″ intervals, with the drill holes located approximately 1″ from the back edge.
 Secure the starter board to the subfloor with 1″ long finishing nails, by driving the nails until the heads are just above the board, then sink the nails with a nail set.
 Fill nailed areas with appropriate colored wood filler to match the flooring.

-- Blind Nail: Drill pilot holes along the tongue side of the board, using an appropriately sized drill bit for the nails.
+- Blind nail the board into place.
+Drill pilot holes along the tongue side of the board, using an appropriately sized drill bit for the nails.
 Set the bit in the corner formed by the tongue and edge of the board, angled at 45 degrees.
 Drill pilot holes approximately every 6″ through the board, and up to 2″ from each end.
 Do not drill within 2″ from each end.
 Drive a 1″ finishing nail into each pilot hole and sink the nail below the surface with a nail set.

-- Install the remaining boards of the first row following all the instructions outlined in Steps 4 (Face Nail) and 5 (Blind Nail).
+- Install the remaining boards of the first row following all the instructions outlined in Steps 4 and 5.
 Ensure that the end tongues and grooves fit together snugly.